jesswidjaja/DataMiningProject/README.md

 ## Decision Trees

 The next model I will use to classify the bank's calls into subscriptions or non-subscriptions is the decision tree.
-Among its advantages are that it can implicitly perform feature selection, nonlinear relationships between the parameters - which we might have here due to the categorical variables - will not affect the performance of the tree, and it is benifical to use for classification.
+Among its advantages are that it can implicitly perform feature selection, nonlinear relationships between the parameters - which we might have here due to the categorical variables - will not affect the performance of the tree, and it is beneficial to use for classification.
 All of the above prove to be enough reasons to give decision trees a try, so I proceed to do so in the following steps.

 ```{r}
 bank <- bank[,-11]